How to Create an Anonymous Blog So You Can Spread Your Message Without Exposing Your Identity

 Of course, you will want to call yourself something else…you could choose a pen name, like Tito Marinovich.

 Or you may want to make it even more mysterious by using a name like Blog Tyrant.
-That’s what Ramsay Taplin did for the first two years of his blog.
+Ramsay Taplin was blogging anonymously for the first two years of his blog.
 He then decided to reveal his identity, but that didn’t stop his website from continuing to grow over the years.

 Just remember that you will be tied to the name forever, so choose carefully.